citp/privacy-policy-historical/c/ca/cas/caspio.net.md

-> *The following text is extracted and transformed from the caspio.net privacy policy that was archived on 2010-11-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101111112031id_/https%3A//caspio.com/legal/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the caspio.net privacy policy that was archived on 2011-10-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111015155110id_/http%3A//www.caspio.com/company/legal/privacy-statement.aspx) for the most accurate reproduction.*

-# Caspio Privacy Statement | Caspio Online Database Platform
+# Caspio Privacy Statement

 [](http://www.truste.org/ivalidate.php?url=caspio.com&sealid=102)